Parenting is a team effort

 Talking and listening

 “My partner and I make the important decisions together,” says Guillaume Duguay, father of 3-year-old Henri and 1-year-old Clara.
-“We each share our point of view and consider the pros and cons.”
+“We each share our point of view and consider the pros and cons.

 For the most part, Mireille St-Pierre and Lydia Larocque are on the same page when it comes to raising their daughter Adèle, who is nearly 2.
 But when they have different opinions, they try to determine what’s best for their daughter.
 For instance, when Adèle was born, the mothers had to decide where she would sleep during her first few months of life: in her own room, or in their room.
 Finding it hard to agree, the pair decided to read up on the subject and talk about it again once they knew more.
 “In the end, Adèle slept in our room, and I was so glad to have her near us,” says Mireille, who was persuaded by her partner.

 Sharing tasks and family responsibilities helps reduce stress.
+Once they’re old enough, kids can also take on some of the household chores.

 Being consistent

 Consistent parenting is when both parents have the same expectations for their child and agree to enforce the same rules and consequences.
-“Parents can have the same end goal but choose to get there using different means,” says Julie Tremblay, a CLSC psychoeducator.
+“Parents can have the same end goal but choose to get there using different means,” says Julie Tremblay, a psychoeducator.

 A good example is your child’s bedtime routine.
 “The goal is to get your child used to going to bed at the same time every night,” says Tremblay.
 “One parent might read their child a story after bath time, whereas the other might prefer to sing them a lullaby.
 That’s perfectly fine.
 Parents don’t have to do everything the same.
-The important thing is to agree on the broad outlines.”
+The important thing is to agree on the big things.”

 Sharing responsibilities

 When each partner helps with household tasks, family life becomes much easier.
 Dividing your responsibilities equally and sharing the mental load reduces stress and fatigue.
-“Over the years, we’ve seen a big change in child-rearing habits,” says professor and researcher Diane Dubeau.
+“Over the years, we’ve seen a big change in child-rearing habits,” says professor emeritus and researcher Diane Dubeau.
 “The parenting gender gap is narrowing.
 Today’s dads take care of their kids.”

 “We both take care of our kids and divide our tasks, but my partner is definitely the one who does all the organizing behind the scenes,” Guillaume admits.
-“I don’t need to worry about making an appointment for my daughter’s vaccines because I know she will remember and take care of it.”
+“I don’t need to worry about making an appointment for my daughter’s vaccines because I know she’ll remember and take care of it.”

 Recognizing your partner’s contributions